curl/curl/tests/http/README.md

 You will need:

 1. a recent Python, the `cryptography` module and, of course, `pytest`
-2. a apache httpd development version.
+2. an apache httpd development version.
 On Debian/Ubuntu, the package `apache2-dev` has this.
 3. a local `curl` project build
 3. optionally, a `nghttpx` with HTTP/3 enabled or h3 test cases will be skipped.